Last updated on October 25th, 2024

 The abuser seeks to maintain power and dominance over their victim, often at the expense of their well-being.

-Narcissistic abuse takes a toll on both the physical and emotional well-being of the victim.
+The abuse takes a toll on both the physical and emotional well-being of the victim, leading to anxiety, depression, low self-esteem, and fear.

 Narcissistic abuse is a soul-crushing form of emotional abuse inflicted upon victims by narcissists.